Anonymous-Submission-ID/Anonymous-Submission/README.md

 ## 1. Important updates

-(1) 2022-04-01：This project is going to be released, please waiting.
+(1) 2022-04-01: This project is going to be released, please waiting.

 (2) 2022-04-03: The procedure of data preparation and proprecessing scripts on KTH are uploaded for inference.